abhi18av/nextflow/docs/cli.rst

 Extended description
 ^^^^^^^^^^^^^^^^^^^^
-This command is equivalent to ``nextflow`` and prints out the overview of the CLI interface.
+This command is equivalent to simply issuing ``nextflow`` at the command line - it prints out the overview of the CLI interface and enumerates the top-level *options* and *commands*.

 Options